blueyorange/teaching/src/A Level Physics OCR A/2 Foundations of physics/2.2 Making measurements and analysing data/2.2.1 Measurements and uncertainties/propagating uncertainties.md

 # Learning Objectives

-- calculate the uncertainty in a quantity which relies on one or more uncertain measurements
+- estimate the uncertainty in a quantity which relies on one or more uncertain measurements
+- estimate the uncertainty in repeat measurements which are subject to random error

 ---